ufko-org/wapp/README.md

 ### **wapptclsh**

+- Runs seamlessly on Unix, Linux, macOS, and Windows, making it a truly portable solution.
-- Is a pure C program, while the static tclsh is a ZipFS binary.
+- Is a pure C program, while the static tclsh is a ZipFS binary first and only then a C program :)
 - Runs as an interactive shell (REPL) when executed without arguments.
 - Can be used for CLI scripting as an alternative to tclsh.
 - Functions as a CGI interpreter for writing web applications.